yiisoft/queue/docs/guide/usage.md

 processes.
 Therefore avoid external dependencies when executing a task if you're not sure if they are available in the environment where the worker does its job.

-All the data to process the task should be provided with data of your payload
+All the data to process the task should be provided with your payload `getData()` method.